cristian1604/cpu-process-scheduler/README.md

 ## About
 Written by Cristian Bottazzi.

-*This project was created as final project of Sistemas Operativos (operating systems) assignment, Computer Engineering at Facultad de Ingeniería y Ciencias Hídricas.*
+*This project was created as Operating Systems final project assignment.
+Computer Engineering at Facultad de Ingeniería y Ciencias Hídricas.*

 The GUI was developed using wxWidgets.